Augment with Care: Contrastive Learning for Combinatorial Problems: Empirical Study of Augmentations for SAT

 Our first experiments study the role of augmentations in contrastive learning for SAT prediction.
 We followed the standard linear evaluation protocol to evaluate representations \citep{chen2020simple}, i.e., we report test accuracy of a linear classifier trained on top of frozen representations.

 \textbf{Architecture.} We primarily used the encoder of NeuroSAT \citep{selsam2018learning} as the GNN architecture.
 We also re-ran a small number of experiments with another type of GNN in Appendix \ref{appendix: other_gnn}.
-Using the NeuroSAT architecture, we obtained the graph-level representations by average-pooling over all literal representations.
-We followed the design details of the original NeuroSAT paper.
+The dimension of literal representations was chosen to be $128$.
+We discarded the aggregator of NeuroSAT and obtained the graph-level representations by average-pooling over all literal representations.
+All design details of the encoder followed the original NeuroSAT paper unless otherwise specified.

 \textbf{Experimental Setting.} We used the contrastive loss in Equation \ref{equ: contrastive} with the temperature $0.5$.
+For the projection head, we used a 2-layer MLP, with the dimension of hidden and output layer being $64$.
 Appendix \ref{appendix: vicreg} also shows some experiments with other contrastive objectives.
 We used Adam optimizer with learning rate $2 \times 10^{-4}$ and weight decay $10^{-5}$.
 The batch size was $128$ and the maximum training epoch was $5000$.
 The generator produced a set of new unlabelled instances for each batch.
-We used 100 labelled instances to train our linear evaluators, and another $500$ as the validation set to pick the hyperparameters (ranging from $10^{-3}$ to $10^3$) of $L_2$ regularization.
+We used sklearn's \citep{scikit-learn} logistic regression model for linear evaluation.
+We generated 100 separate labelled instances to train our linear evaluators, and another $500$ as the validation set to pick the hyperparameters (ranging from $10^{-3}$ to $10^3$) of $L_2$ regularization.
 The test set consisted of $10^4$ instances.

 \textbf{Datasets.} We experimented using four generators: SR \citep{selsam2018learning}, Power Random 3SAT (PR) \citep{ansotegui2009towards}, Double Power (DP) and Popularity Similarity (PS) \citep{giraldez2017locality}.
 SR and PR are the synthetic generators.
 DP and PS are pseudo-industrial generators producing instances that mimic real-world problems.
 We generated instances of 10 variables for SR and PR, and 20 for DP and PS.
 The number inside the parenthesis denotes the number of variables per instance.
 We also tweaked the parameters of the generators so that they produce roughly balanced SAT and UNSAT.
 More details are in Appendix \ref{appendix: dataset}.